 DISORDERS OF THE AUTISTIC SPECTRUM

-Disorders concern the development of social, cognitive, emotional skills, of communication, both gestural and verbal, of interpersonal understanding and collaborative actions.
+Disorders concern the development of social skills, cognitive, emotional, of communication, both gestural and verbal, of interpersonal understanding and collaborative actions.

 • Social deficit (initiating an interaction and responding to an interaction)

-• Deficit of "imagination" (narrow repertoire of activities and interests and / or repetitive and stereotyped behaviors, rigidity and resistance to change)
+• "Imagination" deficit (narrow repertoire of activities and interests and / or repetitive and stereotypes, rigidity and resistance to change)

 • Hypersensitivity to visual stimuli

-• Reduced or excessive tactile sensitivity (discomfort to the touch)
+• Reduced or excessive tactile sensitivity (discomfort to touch)

 • Particular perception of pain